Sushil Gopal Rane, Ph.D.

-The overarching research goal is to improve our understanding of the growth and development processes of various organ systems tasked with maintaining glucose tolerance and energy homeostasis.
-In addition to providing insight into the contribution of individual organ systems, these findings will provide an integrated view of the multi-organ communication as it relates to glucose tolerance and energy homeostasis.
-Ultimately, this information will be applied to a translational paradigm to inform the pathogenesis of diabetes and obesity.
+The overarching research goal is to understand the growth and development processes of various organ systems tasked with maintaining glucose tolerance and energy homeostasis.
+Findings will provide an integrated view of the multi-organ communication that underlies normal glucose homeostasis, and its derangement in metabolic disease.

 Applying our Research

 Diabetes and obesity are global epidemics.
 Disease progression involves multi-organ dysfunction; thus, our findings will set the stage to help better our collective understanding of disease pathogenesis, with the potential to aid in the development of rational therapies.

 The new information generated via genome-wide association studies of type 2 diabetes has offered many targets.
 These targets need to be validated by further experimentation.
 Moreover, type 2 diabetes pathogenesis cannot be fully explained by the findings of the genome-wide association studies, which is possibly due to small effects of multiple targets.
 An integrated molecular picture of multi-organ dysfunction will enable a better view into disease pathogenesis.

 - Investigator, NIDDK, NIH, 2006–2012